 Well, you could hope for a sudden triumph of common sense in the land.
 You could hope that plaintiffs with ridiculous claims will suddenly feel shame and go skulking into obscurity.
 You could hope Congress will start returning cash donations from trial attorneys and embark on a frenzy of tort reform.
 Or you can seize the opportunity to control that part of the equation you actually can control, and build a protective barrier around your family and business assets.

 Yes, there are proven strategies that will ethically preserve your wealth and keep the vultures at bay.
 Your most powerful weapons in this fight will be a variety of estate planning tools, including the Family Limited Partnership, the Irrevocable Life Insurance Trust, the Children’s Trust, and Foreign Asset Protection Trusts.
-You need to consult with a qualified estate planning attorney to protect you and your family.
+You need to consult with the qualified Illinois asset protection & business planning attorneys from Bott & Associates, Ltd. to protect you and your family.